 The technical benefits of Turbine Inlet Air Cooling systems has been widely discussed in many publications and are very well known for the Owners, the OEMs and the EPC Contractors.
 However, as any other engineering solution, the technical benefits must be associated to some economic benefits.
 We are not saying that it is all about money but money clearly plays a critical role.
 Looking on how the Turbine Inlet Air Cooling Market is growing up we can deduce that there are good economic benefits on using this technology.
 The purpose of this small write up is to list those benefits and explain why Turbine Inlet Air Cooling Systems have captched the interest from Power Owners and investors.

-What is the impact of gas turbine cooling systems in the power generation industry?
+The impact of gas turbine cooling systems in the generation industry

 Going little deeper in the analysis we could differentiate two main types of Power Plant owners: Public Entities and Private Producers.

 Usually the target of Public Entities is to cover the country peak electrical demand with some surplus in case of failure or unexpected sudden demand rise.
 The main problem especially in hot weather countries like Middle East and Tropical countries is that the peak demand period is coincident with the high temperature hours of the day, when the gas turbines power output is low.
 Public Entities can consider 2 options to cover the peak demand.
 The first one is installing more gas turbines at a cost of 600 USD/1,000 USD per kW.
 The second one is installing TIAC system to their existing gas turbines with much lower cost and which is giving the extra power precisely when it is needed; during those peak demand / hot temperature hours.
 The feasibility of Turbine Inlet Air Cooling for this case is quite apparent.